 - Old Market Square – Poznan’s main square is lined with colourful 16th-century merchant houses.

-- Renaissance Town Hall – The stunning, ornate building which dominates the centre of the main square.
+- Renaissance Town Hall – The stunning, ornate building dominates the main square’s centre.

 - Imperial Castle – The former home of Kaiser Wilhelm II is now a theatre.